thi-ng/umbrella-docs-temp/interceptors.statelesseventbus.processevent.md

 Processes a single event using its configured handler/interceptor chain.
 Logs warning message and skips processing if no handler is available for the event type.

-The array of interceptors is processed in bi-directional order.
-First any `pre` interceptors are processed in forward order.
-Then `post` interceptors are processed in reverse.

-Each interceptor can return a result object of side effects, which are being merged and collected for `processEffects()`<!-- -->.

-Any interceptor can trigger zero or more known side effects, each (side effect) will be collected in an array to support multiple invocations of the same effect type per frame.
-If no side effects are requested, an interceptor can return `undefined`<!-- -->.

-Processing of the current event stops immediately, if an interceptor sets the `FX_CANCEL` side effect key to `true`<!-- -->.
-However, the results of any previous interceptors (incl. the one which cancelled) are kept and processed further as usual.

 <b>Signature:</b>

 ```typescript